-Under the renewed NCIB program, the actual number of common shares that may be purchased for cancellation and the timing of any such purchases will be determined by the Company, subject to a maximum daily purchase limitation of 83 common shares.
+The actual number of common shares that may be purchased for cancellation and the timing of any such purchases will be determined by the Company, subject to a maximum daily purchase limitation of 52,510 common shares.
 The Company may make one block purchase per calendar week which exceeds the daily purchase restriction.